Golf Tutorials

 • Male Seniors: Golfers who have lost some clubhead speed over the years.
 Switching from a Regular or Senior flex to a Ladies flex can get that loft back in their shots.

 • Juniors: Young or beginner golfers who have not yet developed high swing speeds.
-The lighter weight and flexible profile helps them learn to a create great shot, while a heavier, stiffer club would force poor swing habits just to try an get the ball in the air..
+The lighter weight and flexible profile helps them learn to create great shots, while a heavier, stiffer club would force poor swing habits just to try to get the ball in the air.

 • Men with Slower Swing Speeds: Any adult male golfer who has a smooth, measured tempo and doesn't generate high clubhead speed would likely hit a Ladies flex shaft much better than a Regular shaft.